-DOJ sues to block Visa’s $5.3 billion purchase of Plaid Inc.
+DOJ sues to block Visa’s $5.3 billion purchase of Plaid

 In a statement, Visa said it strongly disagrees with the DOJ’s lawsuit, arguing that Plaid is a payment infrastructure company, not a payment network like Visa.

-“This action reflects a lack of understanding of Plaid’s business and the highly competitive payments landscape in which Visa operates,” the company said in a statement
+“This action reflects a lack of understanding of Plaid’s business and the highly competitive payments landscape in which Visa operates,” the company said in a statement.